The ‘Death Curve’ for subscription brands

 3 min read

 If you’re a subscription brand, or a brand that relies a lot on repeat orders, then you need to know about the death curve.
+This article tells the story of how brands can overcome the death curve and achieve sustainable growth.

 It doesn’t matter if you improve your acquisition if you are just not keeping the customers you acquire well enough.
 Your curve may go higher, but you still start to flatline.
+Gaining control over both CAC and churn is essential to avoid falling into the death curve.

 While most founders obsess over: